pundarikaksha7/Adobe-Resume-Builder/README.md

 index.js contains the driver code.

 ## PS
-I am not a Node developer.
-I learnt the entire framework in a short span, hence kindly ignore any non organised code structures.
+This is not a website, it is a Node JS application.
+Evaluators, kindly note that I am not a Node developer, I learnt the entire framework in a short span, therefore kindly ignore any minor shortcomings.
 Thanks!